top of page

 Medical Overview.webp

-Because the pregnancy is not naturally conceived, your body needs hormonal support to prepare the uterine lining and maintain an environment where an embryo can implant and grow.
+Because your surrogate pregnancy is not naturally conceived, your body needs hormonal support to prepare the uterine lining and maintain an environment where an embryo can implant and grow.
 Your exact protocol will be determined by your fertility clinic, but most surrogates can expect:

 • Estrogen – Taken orally or through other methods, estrogen helps build and thicken the uterine lining.